 Prior to joining the University of Glasgow, Dominic taught and researched at the Universities of Middlesex and Huddersfield.
 From 2009 to 2010, he was an ESRC Postdoctoral Research Fellow in the Department of Geography at the University College London, where he worked on the project ‘Religious Transnationalism: The Case of Zimbabwean Catholics in Britain.’
 Most recently, an ESRC Knowledge exchange grant (RES-192-22-0132) explored international, cross-cultural understandings of research into child sexual abuse and identified ways to address the problem in the Caribbean.
-Currently, Dominic is developing a research project “'Follow that Car!'
-Transnational Entrepreneurship and the Export of Second-Hand Cars from the UK to Africa by African Migrants.
-The overall aim of this project is to analyse the role of UK-based African diaspora entrepreneurs involved in the transnational used car trade in order to advance our understanding of the relationship between human mobility and socio-economic development in Africa.
+Currently, Dominic is developing a research project on transnational entrepreneurship and the export of second-hand cars from the UK to Africa by African migrants.

 - African diasporas

 - Religious transnationalism